dhonus/tofu-dreams/content/posts/savory/oyster shawarma/index.md

 ### Ingredients for 2 servings

 <small> You will have leftovers.
-I recommend just commiting to it, buying a kilo of mushrooms and making someone else happy :) </small>
+I recommend just commiting to it, buying a kilo of mushrooms and making someone happy :) </small>

 - [ ] 300 g oyster mushrooms, torn into strips
 - [ ] 2–3 tbsp olive oil (plus more for frying)